Amazon.com: Greedfall: The Dying World ...

 Living Blade

-The Living Blade strips enemy defenses and chains multiple hits in rapid succession.
-Knockdowns are not available early and stuns come later in the tree, but the payoff is fast, relentless melee pressure.
-Primary attribute is Agility, with Focus and Perception close behind.
+The Living Blade removes enemy defenses and chains rapid hits.
+Knockdowns aren't available immediately and stuns unlock later, but the result is fast, unrelenting melee pressure.
+Primary stat is Agility, with Focus and Perception following.

 • Skill Trees: Paths of Destruction, Fencing Weapons